 The Central Valley is technically a very small area covered nearly completely by two million residents of the nation’s capitol and the metropolitan area.
 In practice the phrase is used to refer to the entire Meseta Central (Central Plateau) and the encircling slopes of the Tilarán, Central, Talamanca and Escazú mountain ranges.

 It doesn’t take long to understand why two-thirds of the population of Costa Rica lives in or around the Central Valley.
-Temperatures linger in the 75 °F neighborhood year round, the sun shines brightly nearly every day, and the rain falls almost on cue for a few minutes in the afternoon keeping the vegetation lush and irrigating the crops in the fertile volcanic soils.
+Temperatures linger in the 75 °F neighborhood year round and most days are sunny.
+The rains in September through November keep the vegetation lush and irrigate the coffee planted in the fertile volcanic soils.

 It’s also home to the main international airport Juan Santamaría, SJO (just west of the capital near Alajuela) where the majority of visitors arrive.